Eastern Counties Railway: Development

 In 1845, the ECR was surveying towards Ardleigh with the intention of extending to Harwich although this scheme failed to get parliamentary backing.

 Late in 1845, George Hudson was invited by the ECR shareholders to become chairman and an upswing in the lines finances resulted.
 Hudson then proposed various schemes designed to take the ECR towards York and Lincoln joining up with his North Midland Railway at South Milford.
 One scheme that came to fruition was the line from Peterborough via March to Ely which opened on 14 January 1847.
 Increasing passenger numbers at Bishopsgate (renamed from Shoreditch in 1846) saw that station extended in the same year.

 The refusal of the ECR to extend northwards towards Ipswich led to the formation of the Eastern Union Railway, who opened their line between Colchester and Ipswich in 1846.

-Other ECR openings in 1847 included to Wisbech East on 3 May and on 17 August, Cambridge to St Ives where a junction with the East Anglian Railway's (EAR) St Ives to Huntingdon line was created.
+Other ECR openings in 1847 included to Wisbech East on 3 May and on 17 August, Cambridge to St Ives where a junction with the East Anglian Railways' (EAR) St Ives to Huntingdon line was created.
 In fact the ECR operated the to line on behalf of the EAR, but it proved so unprofitable that they threatened to withdraw from the arrangement in October 1849.
 In the end operation by the ECR restarted with them paying the EAR 25 shillings per day to do so.

 The financial depression of 1847–48 saw the ECR rein back some of its ambitions although the loop line from St Ives to was opened on 1 February 1848 and the ECR took over the working of the Norfolk Railway on 2 May which extended the ECR empire to Fakenham, Lowestoft and Great Yarmouth.
 Construction also started on a branch to in March 1847 and the first goods trains ran in August 1848 followed by the opening to passenger trains on 2 October of the same year.

 By 1849, things were going poorly for ECR chairman George Hudson, and following his non-attendance at the AGM the shareholders, who had received a very small dividend, set up a committee to look into his financial management of the company.

 A short branch to Enfield was opened on 1 March 1849.
 This linked to station (then called Edmonton).
 Later the same month the to Fakenham line, the building of which had been started by the Norfolk Railway, was opened by the ECR on 20 March 1849.

 The ECR did not enjoy good relations with the London and Blackwall Railway (L&BR).
 They had built the London and Blackwall Extension Railway from Stepney East which was supposed to have a junction with the ECR at Bow Junction.
 This was not connected and an ill-served interchange station called Victoria Park & Bow lasted until 1850.
 Both the L&BR and the ECR had been promoting railways to Tilbury and it was in September 1851 that the L&BR directors asked George Parker Bidder to approach the ECR with regard to a joint bill.